DNSSEC is an extension of the Domain Name System (DNS) that serves to guarantee the authenticity and integrity of data from DNS responses.

 As an internet user you do not need to do anything.
 If your internet access provider supports DNSSEC, then all the checks on the signatures will be made on your provider's DNS servers.

-If you as the holder would like to protect your domain name with DNSSEC, the operator of your name servers has to set this up for you.
+If you as the holder would like to protect your domain name with DNSSEC, the operator of the name servers has to set this up for you.
 If the name servers are operated by your webhosting provider, please contact them.
 If your company operates their own name servers please contact your internal IT department.

 The current DNSSEC keys for the top level domains .ch and .li are published here for name server operators.